Mon–Fri 9am–6pm

 Common questions

-Once a facility is set up (typically 1–2 weeks), funds from new invoices can be released within 24 hours of submission.
+Once a facility is set up (typically 1–2 weeks to establish), funds from new invoices can be released within 24 hours of submission.
+The setup process involves a review of your sales ledger and a sample of your customer relationships.

-Typically 70–90% of the invoice face value immediately, with the balance (minus fees) released when your customer pays.
+Typically 70–90% of the invoice face value is released immediately, with the balance (minus fees) released when your customer pays.
+Some providers advance 80–95% in competitive markets with strong debtor quality.

-Invoice discounting is typically confidential — your customers are unaware of the arrangement.
-Invoice factoring involves the lender contacting your customers for payment, which some businesses prefer to manage themselves.
+Invoice discounting is typically confidential — your customers are unaware.
+Invoice factoring involves the provider's collections team contacting your customers for payment, which some businesses prefer to manage themselves.
+Many businesses find factoring removes an admin burden rather than creating one.

 Ready to unlock your unpaid invoices?